No one likes to think of the time when we might lose our Wheaten friend and companion. The moment we do lose them is very emotional and sensitive for

 Who to contact:

-The pathology departments of the Royal Veterinary College and the Animal Health Trust have experience of the diagnosis
+The pathology department of the Royal Veterinary College has experience of the diagnosis

 of Protein Losing Enteropathy (PLE), Protein Losing Nephropathy (PLN), Renal Dysplasia (RD) and Addison’s disease,